 Jeta Rexha: And how was your student life there?

-In the elementary school Vuk Karadžić,[18] a professor taught us French, she would sometimes ask us to go to her house to send something or take some flowers.
-And she had a son, when I was in Paris for my specialization, a painter from Peja, Daut Berisha,[19] a very good painter who opened an exhibition in Paris and we went there, there were some of my friends from Belgrade who had studied something there and they knew me, they were together with the son of my French teacher, and he looked at me, I looked at him too and I said, “Are you the son of the lady who taught French?”
+In the elementary school Vuk Karadžić, a teacher taught us French, she would sometimes ask us to go to her house to send something or take some flowers.
+And she had a son, when I was in Paris for my specialization, a painter from Peja, Daut Berisha, a very good painter who opened an exhibition in Paris and we went there, there were some of my friends from Belgrade who had studied something there and they knew me, they were together with the son of my French teacher, and he looked at me, I looked at him too and I said, “Are you the son of the lady who taught French?”
 He said, “Yes,” her last name was Lukica something, he was really surprised and said, “What a place, Paris!”
-I had met him during my eight year school and now in ‘77, and this is how it was.
+I had met him during my elementary school and now in ‘77, and this is how it was.

 My brother drove me to Paris, we went nearby.
 Emile Zola was a really good friend of Cezanne, they got along very well and Emile Zola loved Paul Cezanne very much.
-I am telling this because when Emile Zola wrote the book In the Paradise of Women, in that book he says, “A woman with two children, with a brother and a sister went to Paris from the village after the death of their father, and they went to their paternal uncle’s and when they entered Paris, when they entered Paris, those centers, they were surprised…” And all those things, those streets, when I read that book, it felt like it was talking about me, because the same thing happened to me, my brother sent me there, and I looked…wow…that novel was really interesting, because the same thing happened to me, just like in Zola’s book In the Paradise of Women.
+I am telling this because when Emile Zola wrote the book In the Paradise of Women, in that book he says, “A woman with two children, with a brother and a sister went to Paris from the village after the death of their father, and they went to their paternal uncle’s and when they entered Paris, when they entered Paris, those centers, they were surprised…” And all those things, those streets, when I read that book, it felt like it was talking about me, because the same thing happened to me, my brother sent me there, and I looked… wow… that novel was really interesting, because the same thing happened to me, just like in Zola’s book In the Paradise of Women.

 Jeta Rexha: Do you remember your first painting, where the idea for it came from?

 Alije Vokshi: Yes, the first painting that I did was a gypsy who I took from the street to draw her portrait.
 And that painting was bought by, when they saw it in the exhibition.
-The director of Rilindja[20] bought it.
-And that painting was taken by someone… that was a really good panting because when people would come to the Academy of Sciences from the Theatre of Albania, when writers and everyone would come they would take my painting, the old lady, and put it on the stage, that was like, like… it was liked by everyone.
+The director of Rilindja bought it.
+And that painting was taken by someone… that was a really good panting because when people would come to the Academy of Sciences from the Theater of Albania, when writers and everyone would come they would take my painting, the old lady, and put it on the stage, that was like, like… it was liked by everyone.

 Jeta Rexha: Maybe a painting or something else where you had a more professional inspiration, maybe?